The Dutch Golden Boot is like a mirage in the desert when it comes to the transfer market.

 While on the surface it can look a tantalising sign of success, at a reasonable price, when it comes to producing the goods on the pitch there’s nothing to be seen.

-Take the last four winners- Wilfried Bony, Alfred Finnbogason, Memphis Depay and Vincent Janssen- all whom earned big money moves to Europe before stalling.
+Take these three winners- Wilfried Bony, Alfred Finnbogason and Vincent Janssen- all whom earned big money moves to Europe before stalling.

 But it wasn’t always like this.
 Put on your rose tinted glasses and take a walk with us through some of the best strikers to play the modern game, all who filled their boots in Holland before moving on.